We are reopening at our new location on June 21, 2021, and offering both MAT and personal training! Please contact David with any questions.

 What can I expect during a MAT session?

 - MAT is a hands-on technique and is typically performed using a massage table.
 All sessions are conducted fully clothed so wear comfortable clothing that is easy to move in.
-Sessions will last between 60 and 90 minutes.
+Sessions typically last 60 minutes.
 You may be given simple isometric exercises at the end of the session based specifically on what was discovered during the MAT process.

 How many sessions will be needed to experience results?